Back to Compare

 For most teams under $50K/month total ad spend, yes.
 AdLiftr's rules cover the common pause/scale/notify patterns.
 For very granular rule logic and Slack-conditional routing, Revealbot still goes deeper.

-Does AdLiftr support Snapchat or Pinterest like Revealbot?
+Does AdLiftr support Snapchat like Revealbot (Birch)?

 Does AdLiftr have Slack alerts?